miekg/learninggo/introduction.md

 {.epigraph}
 > Is Go an object-oriented language?
 Yes and no.

-Caption: Frequently asked questions, Go Authors
+Quote: Frequently asked questions, Go Authors

 The Go programming language is an open source project language to make programmers more productive.